COVESA/vehicle-edge/setup/general/hal-interface-adapter/README.md

       "instance": "<The VIN, or serial number>"             // Mandatory, if Kuksa.VAL should be bypasseed, vss.ws is not given and/or vss.instancePath is undefined
     },
     "vss": {
-      "ws": "ws://localhost:8090",                          // (Default: undefined) If not given, all events will be automatically sent to IoTea
+      "ws": "ws://localhost:8090",                          // (Default: undefined) If not given, all events will be automatically sent to IoT Event Analytics
                                                             // iotea.subject AND iotea.instance are mandatory
-      "jwt": "<JSON Web Token>",                            // (Default: undefined) If not given, all events will be automatically sent to IoTea
+      "jwt": "<JSON Web Token>",                            // (Default: undefined) If not given, all events will be automatically sent to IoT Event Analytics
                                                             // iotea.subject AND iotea.instance are mandatory
-      "bypass": false,                                      // (Default: false) If true, send all signal events to IoTea Event Analytics per default
+      "bypass": false,                                      // (Default: false) If true, send all signal events to IoT Event Analytics Event Analytics per default
                                                             // You can override this globel setting, by setting the bypass flag in your mapping configuration (mapping.json)
       "subjectPath": "Vehicle.VehicleIdentification.VIN",   // (Default: undefined) Subject will be read from the given path, if vss.ws and vss.jwt are also given
                                                             // If undefined AND at least one event has to be bypass Kuksa.VAL, iotea.subject is mandatory